 - A Partial Internal Model approach reflects better the specific assets and therefore the market risk in the portfolio of NN Schade e.g. property risk, sovereign and other credit spread risks.
-In addition the approach to the most significant non-market risks within NN Schade such as Disability/Morbidity and catastrophe windstorm is better tailored to the specific portfolio characteristics and statutory reserves set up according to local company law - In the case of Disability/Morbidity Risks the product features and experience in the Dutch market are different from those in the wider European market, e.g. greater emphasis is placed on claimants returning to work in the Netherlands - In the case of the Non-Life catastrophe windstorm risk in P&C products the Partial Internal Model better reflects the risk profile in the NN portfolio which differs due to the type of property - The Standard Formula diversification assumptions do not recognise all the diversification of risks that exists in the NN portfolios. - The Partial Internal Model accounts for the volatility adjustment by means of an approach recognising the illiquidity of liabilities in the asset shocks.
+In addition the approach to the most significant non-market risks within NN Schade such as Disability/Morbidity and catastrophe windstorm is better tailored to the specific portfolio characteristics and statutory reserves set up according to local company law - In the case of Disability/Morbidity Risks the product features and experience in the Dutch market are different from those in the wider European market, e.g. greater emphasis is placed on claimants returning to work in the Netherlands - In the case of the Non-Life catastrophe windstorm risk in P&C products the Partial Internal Model better reflects the risk profile in the NN portfolio which differs due to the type of property - The Partial Internal Model accounts for the volatility adjustment by means of an approach recognising the illiquidity of liabilities in the asset shocks.
 Reference is made to section D.2 (in paragraph 'Matching and volatility adjustment, transitional measures and transitional risk-free interest rate term structure') for further information on NN Schade's volatility adjustment.